sasukeruud/cloud_assignment-1/README.md

 - http://universities.hipolabs.com/
   - Documentation/Source under: https://github.com/Hipo/university-domains-list/

 - https://restcountries.com/
   - Documentation/Source under: https://gitlab.com/amatos/rest-countries

+The final web service should be deployed on Heroku.
+The initial development should occur on your local machine.
+For the submission, you will need to provide both a URL to the deployed Heroku service as well as your code repository.

+In the following, you will find the specification for the REST API exposed to the user for interrogation/testing.

 ## How to run the application
 Fastes way to run the application is to run "go run main.go" in the terminal in the main directory.